Northeast Bronx YMCA

 Existing Site Analysis-Tree Preservation Diagram.

-1711 Northeast Bronx YMCA Scott Frances N19 medium
+1711 Northeast Bronx YMCA Ashok Sinha medium

 The lobby interior facing the main circulation corridor windows offer a sense of discovery and delight as you move from room to room.